Arsenal Training Centre: Facilities

 The training centre covers an area of 143 acre.
 In all, there are ten full-size pitches at the site.
-Inside the complex there are training and rehabilitation areas, physiotherapy and massage rooms and remedial and hydrotherapy pools.
+Inside the complex, there are training and rehabilitation areas, physiotherapy and massage rooms and remedial and hydrotherapy pools.
 There are also squash/basketball courts, sauna, steam and weight rooms, a restaurant for staff and players, conference rooms, offices, classrooms and a TV studio to interview players and staff for Arsenal TV.

 All ten pitches have undersoil drainage and an automated sprinkler system.
 In addition, two have undersoil heating.
 Each pitch is built to match the playing surface specifications of the Emirates Stadium.
 Three of the pitches are reserved for the Arsenal youth team, three for the reserves and three for the first team.
 The tenth pitch is where first team friendlies and Under-18 league fixtures take place.

 A medical and rehabilitation centre was completed in October 2011, tailored to meet the needs of the Arsenal players.
 The centre houses apparatus such as an anti-gravity treadmill and a range of screening equipment.
 Players returning from injury are able to focus on their rehabilitation "in a separate, specialised space", with medical staff on hand.
 Extra training pitches are also set to be laid.
-In February 2015 Arsenal ordered 1,400 m2 of artificial grass from the Swiss company called Tisca Tiara for the training pitch.
+In February 2015, Arsenal installed 1,400 m2 of artificial grass for some pitches at the centre, ordered from Tisca Tiara.

 In March 2015, Arsenal announced plans for a major redevelopment of its training centre.
 The plans included expanding and upgrading the main building, constructing a player performance centre, and refurbishing the visitors, educational and media centre.
 Specific gym improvements include new 40m running tracks.
 New offices and meeting rooms were to be built for the scouting team, academy staff, and data analysis personnel.
 Upgraded training medical and training facilities include a spa, a cryochamber, and ice baths.
 The project was supported by the Sport England with planning approval given by the Hertsmere borough council planning committee.
-Project completion is scheduled for the beginning of the 2017–18 season.
+These developments were completed by the beginning of the 2017–18 season.